umasreeram/fraud-detection-page.github.io/README.md

 Given the number of features and complexity of some machine learning methods we employed, hyperparameter tuning can be computationally and financially expensive.
 We have to priortize parameters to be tuned and outline a resonable search space.
 We used the Bayesian optimization algorithm in the Scikit-optimize module for model tuning.
 After each iteration, the algorithm makes an educated guess on which set of hyperparameters is most likely to improve model performance.
 These guesses are based on the algorithm's statistical estimations on probability, expected score improvement and lower confidence bound.
 Comparing to commonly known methods like Grid Search and Randomized Search, Bayesian optimization search achieves a lower run-time with relatively good performance.

 ## Model Performance Metrics
 Fraud detection is a highly imbalanced classification problem in which amount of non-fraudulent data outnumbered one of fraudulent data.
 In this project, area under receiving operating characteristic curve (AUC-ROC score) was used to evaluate model performance.
 Higher AUC indicates better model at distinguishing between fraud and non-fraud transactions.
+A perfect model would have an AUC score of 1, which implies that true positive rate is at 100% with false positive rate is at 0%, when all fradulent and non-fraudlent transactions are correct classified.

 # Experiments

 ## Approach 1: Regression Methods
-We began our modeling with a simple logisitic regression model which would serve as our baseline as we explored more complex methods.
+We first experimented with a simple logisitic regression model to serve as a performance baseline, as we explored more complex methods.

 ### Dealing with class imbalance

-Before fitting any model, we wanted to ensure we are feeding the model a balanced dataset.
-Our dataset constituted of 3.5% fraudulent transactions and the rest were non-Fraud (Figure 3).
-Many machine learning algorithms are designed to operate on classification data with an equal number of observations for each class.
-When this is not the case, algorithms can learn that very few examples are not important and can be ignored in order to achieve good performance.
+Most machine learning models algorithms for classification predictive models are designed for problems that assume an equal distribution of classes.Our dataset constitutes of 3.5% fraudulent transactions (Figure 3).
+If we feed the orginial dataset into the model, the algorithm may neglecting the examples from the minority class, which is against the objective of our analysis.

-Data sampling provides a collection of techniques that transform a training dataset in order to balance or better balance the class distribution.
-Once balanced, standard machine learning algorithms can be trained directly on the transformed dataset without any modification.
-This allows the challenge of imbalanced classification, even with severely imbalanced class distributions, to be addressed with a data preparation method.
+We can address this problem by data resampling to balance or better balance the class distribution.
+Once balanced, standard machine learning algorithms can be trained directly on the transformed dataset without any modifications.

 Figure 3.
 Distribution of response variable in our dataset

 <img src="unbalanced.png" align="center" width="500"/>

-There are 2 ways to handle this:
+There are two ways to resample data:

 1. _Oversampling_ : Duplication or replication of examples from minority class
 2. _Undersampling_ : Restrained choosing of examples from the majority class

-Random oversampling increases the likelihood of overfitting for the minority class as we end up making exact repplications of minority class examples.
-Oversampling can also bring in bias into the system because it gets restrained in the examples taught to it lessening its ability to generalize to a standard dataset.[[6]](https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification/)
+Random oversampling increases the likelihood of overfitting for the minority class as we are making exact replications of minority class examples.
+Oversampling can also introduce bias in the model as the model gets restrained by samples in the training set, lowering its ability to generalize to a standard dataset.[[6]](https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification/)

 Hence we decided to perform undersampling.
 There are different ways to perform undersampling:

 ### Random undersampling

-This involves randomly selecting examples from the majority class to delete from the training dataset.
-This has the effect of reducing the number of examples in the majority class in the transformed version of the training dataset.
-This process can be repeated until we have equal number of examples for each class.
+This involves randomly selecting examples from the majority class to remove from the training set.
+This reduces the ratio of the majority class in the training set.
+This process can be repeated until we have a more balanced ratio of samples for each class.

-We implemented this technique by randomly selecting data points in the non-Fraud class using the RandomUndersampler from imbalanced-learn class.
-The number of data points selected was equal to the number of data points in the fraud class feeding a balanced distribution to the classifier.
+We implemented this technique by randomly selecting data points in the non-fraud class using the RandomUndersampler from  the imbalanced-learn module.
+The number of data points selected was equal to the number of data points in the fraud class, feeding a balanced distribution to the classifier.

-### Clustered undersampling: K Medoids
+### Clustered undersampling
-This involves performing clustering on the majority class.
-Specifically, the number of clusters in the majority class is set to be equal to the number of data points in the minority class.
-The cluster centers are then used to represent the majority class.
+Clustered undersampling involves clustering samples of the majority class, then by selecting samples from each cluster, we can obtain a sample of the majority class that is more respresentative of the population.
+We set the number of clusters to be equal to the number of data points in the minority class.
+The cluster centers extracted using K-Medoids are the samples of the majority class selected to be included in the training set.

-Due to the high number of dimensions, direct clustering was proving to be computationally very intensive.
-Hence we first performed inferential feature selection.
+We first performed inferential feature selection to reduce computational complexity of clustering high dimensional data.

-#### Feature selection (Chi squared/ANOVA tests)
+#### Feature selection (Chi-Squared/ ANOVA tests)
 Inferential feature selection aims to select variables which are highly dependent on the response variable.

 In our case, our response variable is categorical.
 Numeric and categorical variables must be handled differently due to difference in the type of distributions.

 **Chi-squared Test**

-For categorical variables, we performed Chi squared test. [[7]](https://machinelearningmastery.com/feature-selection-with-real-and-categorical-data/)
+For categorical variables, we performed Chi-squared test. [[7]](https://machinelearningmastery.com/feature-selection-with-real-and-categorical-data/)
-A chi-square test is used in statistics to test the independence of two events.
+A Chi-Squared test is used in statistics to test the independence of two events.
 Given the data of two variables, we can get observed count O and expected count E.
 Chi-Square measures how expected count E and observed count O deviates each other.

 Figure 4.
 Chi-Squared Test formula